25 Best Guitar Brands: Top Acoustic and Electric Guitars 2017

 As mentioned above, many of these models are available as Epiphone copies, but that doesn’t detract from the mystique of Gibson.
 Gibsons are legendary for their tone and craftsmanship, and for many players nothing else will do except a real Gibson guitar.

-Gibson has made some interesting changes in their lineup for 2016, including the return of the classic Les Paul Studio design in the form of the Studio T, and the super-affordable Les Paul Studio Faded.
+Gibson has made some interesting changes in their lineup in recent years, including the return of the classic Les Paul Studio design in the form of the Studio T, and the super-affordable Les Paul Studio Faded.

 G&L is a guitar company founded by Leo Fender.
 Yup, that Leo Fender.
 Many of the design are reminiscent of Fender classic instruments, with some improvements to form and design.
 Because of this, some guitar players feel G&L is a solid alternative to, and even an improvement to Fender guitars.